mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/guides/reconnect-call.md

 ### Manually Reconnect

-The Client SDK has can also has functions for explicitly reconnecting a call or conversation's media.
+The Client SDK has functions for explicitly reconnecting a call or conversation's media.
 This is useful for example when you want to switch which device a user is speaking on without hanging up the call and starting a new one if the application dies.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/guides/reconnect-call/reconnect'